The Heart of Hearts Rests in Dublin

 By Irish America Staff

-Each year on February 14 and in the days and weeks leading up to Valentine’s day, visitors flock to the Carmelite Church on Whitefriar Street in Dublin to visit the shrine of St. Valentine.
+On February 14 and in the days and weeks leading up to Valentine’s day (pre-pandemic) visitors would flock to the Carmelite Church on Whitefriar Street in Dublin to visit the shrine of St. Valentine.

-In recent years, the question of whether the relics can be accurately attributed to St. Valentine has been raised, with churches in Rome, Terni, and Glasgow also claiming to have the remains of St. Valentine enshrined.
+Churches in Rome, Terni, and Glasgow also claim to have the remains of St. Valentine enshrined.
 But Ireland’s claim is the only one certified by a pope.

 “We, Charles, by the divine mercy, Bishop of Sabina of the Holy Roman Church, Cardinal Odescalchi Arch Priest of the Sacred Liberian Basilica, Vicar General of our most Holy Father the Pope and Judge in Ordinary of the Roman Curia and of its Districts, etc, etc.